rancher/rancher.github.io/rancher/v1.2/en/cattle/stacks/index.md

 ## Stacks
 ---

+A stack is a group of services.
+Stacks can be used to group together services that together implement an application.

 ### Adding Stacks

 In the **Stacks** page, click **Add Stack**.
 You will need to provide a **Name** and click **Create**.